 One of our great hubber friends, Carb Diva has invited us, writers, to participate in a writing challenge through her hub "A Writing Challenge" at this link http://carbdiva.hubpages.com/hub/-A-Writing-Challenge.

-She provided an image of a country road during an autumn season (filled with shredded leaves of trees on both sides of the road) as a prompt for writing anything you like using that picture- write a story, a poem or plain verse that builds up into a hub enough to be featured on HubPages.
+She provided an image of a country road during an autumn season (filled with fallen leaves of trees on both sides of the road) as a prompt for writing anything you like using that picture- write a story, a poem, or plain verse that builds up into an article enough to be featured on HubPages.

 Autumn season is known as the transcendental period from Summer to Winter.
-Summer is a very pleasant and beautiful season - full of natural flora and fauna - mostly favourable for tourists and admirers of nature's beauty.
-Winter is chilly and cold and is also good for enjoyment, fully equipped.
+It is a pleasant and beautiful season - full of natural flora and fauna - mostly favorable for tourists and admirers of nature's beauty.
+Winter is chilly and cold and can only be enjoyed when fully equipped.
+So most tourists favor Autumn.

-But, Fall (or Autumn?) is viewed as a very unfavourable period of time as the whole nature turns you into a very depressive mood during this season, bearing a deserted look with dried up leaves, harvested fields and dried up weather and drowsiness.
+Fall (or do you call it Autumn?) is viewed as a very unfavorable period, when nature turns you into a very depressive mood during this season, bearing a deserted look full of dried-up leaves, harvested fields, and dried-up weather and drowsiness.
 Everything around you seems gloomy and full of mists.
-Autumn is a season of an unpredictable weather with sudden rains, clouds and winds confining people to their homes.
-It bears an unpleasant message that everything is susceptible to ageing, decay and death.
-That is the bad part of it as perceived by many people.
+Autumn is a season of unpredictable weather with sudden rains, clouds, and winds confining people to their homes.
+It bears an unpleasant message that everything is susceptible to aging, decay, and death.
+That is the bad part of it as is perceived by most people.

 From "Ode to Autumn" by John Keats: